CzarekM2012/SPDB_project-spatial_prediction/README.md

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>

 ## Dependencies
- - Python 3.12
+ - Python 3.11
- - modules listed in `requirements.txt`
+ - scikit-learn
+ - scikit-gstat
+ - PyGeM
 ### Issues

 #### Pyinterpolate
 When calling `pip install pyinterpolate` on Windows, `dask` will be missing from the list of modules required by `pyinterpolate` and will not be installed.
 This issue did not appear on Ubuntu.

+After installing `dask`, `libtiff` module couldn't find `libtiff3.dll` file.
+On Linux installing package recommended in error message did not fix the issue.
+On Windows `pyinterpolate` started raising errors about some file not being a "valid Win32 application"

 #### Scikit-learn
 Building dependencies of module requires C++ compiler and headers for python.

-On Linux systems they can be downloaded by calling `apt install g++` and `apt-get install python3.12-dev` respectively.
+On Linux systems they can be downloaded by calling `apt install g++` and `apt-get install python3.11-dev` respectively.

 On Windows you need visit [Microsoft's page of Visual studio](https://visualstudio.microsoft.com/), go to `Downloads` and download at least `Build Tools for Visual Studio`.
 Installer executable will be downloaded.
 You need to run it and download the package for programming C++ applications.